mishoo/UglifyJS/README.md

 compressed JS by mapping every token in the compiled JS to its original location.

-To use this feature pass `--source-map content="/path/to/input/source.map"` or `--source-map content=inline` if the source map is included inline with the sources.
+To use this feature pass `--source-map "content='/path/to/input/source.map'"` or `--source-map "content=inline"` if the source map is included inline with the sources.

 ## CLI compress options